AnaCaballero89/MCV_M4/README.md

 === MANDATORY

-A. Implement the Chan-Vese algorithm and test it with the given images.
+A. Implement the Chan-Vese algorithm and test it with the given images. -> Done

-B. I Video showing the curve evolution.
+B. Video showing the curve evolution. -> Falta guardar video

-C. I To discover under which assumptions Chan-Vese works and when it does not.
+C. To discover under which assumptions Chan-Vese works and when it does not. -> TODO

 === optional